dgwhited/guardduty-runbooks/runbooks/trojan-runtime-blackholetraffic.md

 * **Feature:** Runtime Monitoring

-This finding informs you the listed EC2 instance or a container in your AWS environment might be compromised because it is trying to communicate with an IP address of a black hole (or sink hole).
+This finding informs you that a process running on the listed EC2 instance or a container in your AWS environment might be compromised because it is trying to communicate with an IP address of a black hole (or sink hole).
 Black holes are places in the network where incoming or outgoing traffic is silently discarded without informing the source that the data didn't reach its intended recipient.
 A black hole IP address specifies a host machine that is not running or an address to which no host has been assigned.

 The GuardDuty runtime agent monitors events from multiple resource types.
 To identify the potentially compromised resource, view **Resource type** in the findings panel in the GuardDuty console.
+Additional context, including process and process lineage information, is available in the finding for further investigation.

 **Remediation recommendations:**